nishudel/Cassie-BRL-Testing/Cassie_Reinforcement_learning/cassierl-master/README.md

 ## Installing Libraries

 In order to compile the files in `src`, you need to clone [this repository](https://github.com/CassieRL/ThirdParty) which contains third-party libraries and follow the instruction to install.
+Use sudo apt-get install libeigen3-dev  to install eigen lib if the system asks so

 ## How to Set Paths to Your Own Files